vishalcloudyuga/dcos-docs/1.7/overview/components.md

 ## Distributed DNS Proxy
 Distributed DNS Proxy is our internal DNS dispatcher.
 It conforms to RFC5625 as a DNS forwarder for DC/OS cluster services.

+## Downloads Service
+This component (`dcos-download.service`) downloads the DC/OS installation tarball on first boot.

 ## Erlang Port Mapper (EPMD) Service
 The erlang port mapper is designed to support our internal layer 4 load balancer we call `minuteman`.